Article - Economic Development

-(2) (i) A Board of Directors may appoint members of an advisory committee.
+(2) (i) The Board of Directors may appoint members of an advisory committee.

-(ii) If a Board of Directors appoints an advisory committee, the Board shall adopt policies establishing the responsibilities of the advisory committee.
+(ii) If the Board of Directors appoints an advisory committee, the Board shall adopt policies establishing the responsibilities of the advisory committee.

 (b) The Board consists of the following 15 members:

 (1) the Secretary or the Secretary’s designee; and

 (2) fourteen members appointed by the Governor with the advice and consent of the Senate:

 (i) two representing the nonprofit research sector of the State;

 (ii) two with expertise in venture capital financing;

 (iii) five with experience in technology–based businesses;

 (v) three members of the general public.